- Target muscles: Triceps Brachii, Gluteus Maximus, Quadriceps

 - To make the exercise more difficult, extend your legs and rest both heels on the floor so that your body is supported only by your working arm (see video).

-- See also the bent-knee bench dip.
+- See also the bench dip and the bent-knee bench dip.

 One-arm bench dip video